Vermont Lemon Law: Your Complete Legal Guide

 Step 1: Document Everything

-- Keep all repair orders showing dates, mileage, and work performed
+- Keep all repair orders showing dates, mileage, and work performed.

-- Note the specific symptoms and problems
+- Note the specific symptoms and problems each time they occur.

-- Take photos or videos of defects
+- Take photos or videos of defects when possible.

 Step 2: Report and Allow Repairs

-Step 3: Final Repair Attempt by Manufacturer
+Step 3: Manufacturer's Final Repair Attempt

-Step 4: Request Arbitration
+Step 4: File a Demand for Arbitration

-- Include copies of repair orders and documentation
+- All repair orders and service records

 Step 5: Arbitration Hearing